itsrubenclarke/ad-install-and-config/README.md

-- Right click "mydomain.com" and click referesh to sort the new organisational units to the top.
+- Right click "mydomain.com" and click Refresh to sort the new organisational units to the top.
 - Select the "_ADMINS" organisational unit
 - Right click and select "New"
 - Select "User" and create a user with the following details